-9.3.2 All are self-needed; none are not particularly valuable or visible from outside the site, and neither the amenity or arboreal character of the local area will be affected by their removal.
-However, to mitigate, new trees and shrubs will be planted post-construction.
+9.3.2 The group of trees (consisting of Flowering Cherry, Hawthorn, Sycamore) is not particularly valuable or visible from outside the site, and the Kanzan Cherry is nearing the end of its life.

+9.3.3 Neither the amenity or arboreal character of the local area will be affected by their removal.
+However, to mitigate, about thirteen new trees will be planted within the site and funding will be provided to plant three new trees along St. Martins Approach.
+New screening could also be planted along the side of 1 St. Martins Approach.

-9.3.3 It is normally appropriate to deal with re-planting matters by condition or by way of a landscape plan; however, potential re-planting locations have been shown on the TPP; and the following details can be confirmed at this stage:
+9.3.4 It is normally appropriate to deal with re-planting matters by condition or by way of a landscape plan; however, several potential re-planting locations have been shown on the TPP; and the following details can be confirmed at this stage:

-- The new trees will be of standard size (about 2-3m high). - The new tree species will be carefully chosen to suit the site conditions and reflect the existing arboreal character of the local area. - The new trees will be planted in full accordance with current British Standards (BS 8545: From Nursery to Independence in the Landscape). - Once planted, the trees will be regularly maintained (watered and weeded during the spring and summer months) for at least 5 years or until established.
+- The new trees will be of standard size (about 2-3m high) - The new tree species will be carefully chosen to suit the site conditions and reflect the existing arboreal character of the local area - The new trees will be planted in full accordance with current British Standards (BS 8545: From Nursery to Independence in the Landscape); - Once planted, the trees will be regularly maintained (watered and weeded during the spring and summer months) for at least 5 years or until established.